josephjlee/css-select/README.md

 #### `CSSselect.selectOne(query, elems, options)`

-Arguments are the same as for `CSSselect(query, elems)`.
+Arguments are the same as for `CSSselect.selectAll(query, elems)`.
 Only returns the first match, or `null` if there was no match.

 ### Options

 -   `xmlMode`: When enabled, tag names will be case-sensitive.
 Default: `false`.
 -   `strict`: Limits the module to only use CSS3 selectors.
 Default: `false`.
 -   `rootFunc`: The last function in the stack, will be called with the last element that's looked at.
 Should return `true`.
 -   `adapter`: The adapter to use when interacting with the backing DOM structure.
 By default it uses [`domutils`](https://github.com/fb55/domutils).

 #### Custom Adapters